 If you would like to apply for (one of) the courses, fill in the application form on posthumusinstitute.org.
-Please note that the deadlines for applications for each course lie about 2 weeks before the start of the respective courses; you will find website: the exact start dates on our https://posthumusinstitute.org/rma-global-economic-socialhave questions or would like history/.
-If you more information, please send an e-mail to the Office Manager: posthumus@uu.nl
+Please note that the deadlines for applications for each course lie about 2 weeks before the start of the respective courses; you will find the exact start dates on our website: https://posthumusinstitute.org/rma-global-economic-social-history/.
+If you have questions or would like more information, please send an e-mail to the Office Manager: posthumus@uu.nl